Sergei Bortkiewicz: After the War

 Bortkiewicz had been suffering for some time from a stomach ailment and, on the advice of his physician, he decided to undergo an operation in October 1952.
 He never recovered and died in Vienna on 25 October of that year.
-His wife, Elisabeth, who was childless, died eight years later on 9 March 1960 in Vienna.
+His wife, Elisabeth, who was childless, died on 9 March 1960 in Vienna.
 Bortkiewicz and his wife are buried at the Zentralfriedhof, Vienna.

+Nationality

+According to Jeremiah A. Johnson, Bortkiewicz referred to himself as Russian, his country of origin as "Little Russia" or "South Russia" (obsolete nineteenth-century terms for Ukraine introduced by Russian Empire), and Kharkov its intellectual capital.
+Johnson also said that Bortkiewicz opposed Ukrainian independence.

+However some other modern authors regard Bortkiewicz as either a Ukrainian composer (particularly Yi Jing Chen; Y. O. Levkulych), or as Ukrainian-born (Emma Scanlon).

 Works

 Bortkiewicz's piano style was influenced by Franz Liszt, Frédéric Chopin, Tchaikovsky, Sergei Rachmaninoff, early Scriabin, Wagner, and Ukrainian folklore.
-The composer never saw himself as a modernist, as can be seen from his Künstlerisches Glaubensbekenntnis, written in 1923.
+The composer never saw himself as a modernist, as can be seen from his Künstlerisches Glaubensbekenntnis (artistic credo), written in 1923.